 Throughout the years of work and voluntarism, she has partnered with many agencies and leaders such as the City of Douglas, Frontera de Cristo, Budget and Finance Council, the Binational Health Council (COBINA), St Vincent DePaul, Leaders Across Borders, Douglas Area Food Bank, Douglas for Stronger Families Council, Douglas Turning Point, and countless others.
 She is currently on the Board of Directors for the Legacy Foundation and has represented the southeastern part of Cochise County since 2021 in an effort to promote population health and community wellness throughout southeast Arizona.

 Along with the community work, Alex is passionate about food.
 In 2017 she founded the Blueberry Café in Downtown Douglas which serves healthy, creative food and coffee sourced from Chiapas, Mexico.
 Being awarded Best of Douglas and several other community recognitions, Blueberry Café is a safe community space where information and resources get distributed as well as bringing food and community together.
 Her work experience and skills in the last 20 years come from working at Southeastern Arizona Behavioral Health Services (SEABHS) as a Prevention Specialist, where she developed and translated culturally appropriate programs, curricula, and resources.
-At The Tucson Hispanic Chamber, where she developed selling and speaking skills, and at Amistades where she was responsible for the Douglas office, program compliance and reporting, and the supervision of all staff, contractors, and volunteers.
+At The Tucson Hispanic Chamber, where she developed selling and speaking skills, and at a nonprofit in Douglas where she was responsible for the Douglas office, program compliance and reporting, and the supervision of all staff, contractors, and volunteers.

 Currently, as Chief Operating Officer of the Arizona Border Alliance, Alex is responsible for the day-to-day operations of the agency to ensure the agency runs smoothly and efficiently, as well as high-level coordination with other agencies on both sides of the border.